-Broccoli (also Kale and cabbage)- is noted for its glucosinolate content - a group of compounds that 'mop-up' metabolic poisons including carcinogens.
-Sulphoraphane forms from glucosinolates and are powerful antioxidants They are thought to stimulate production of, or raise activity of, enzymes which detoxify potentially cancer-risk pathways.
+Broccoli (also Kale and cabbage)- is noted for its glucosinolate content - a group of compounds that 'mop-up' metabolic poisons.
+Sulphoraphane forms from glucosinolates and are powerful antioxidants.
 They also have good vit.
 C and A content.

 Glucosinolates are also found in cabbages and mustards.
-They are studied for their role in preventing cancer and dementia and regulating inflammation and stress responses.
+They are studied for their role in supporting good health.

-Red cabbage in one study was found to have 147mg/100g vit C, impressive when recommended daily allowances range from 65-90mg/day.
+Red cabbage microgreens in one study was found to have 147mg/100g vit C, impressive when recommended daily allowances range 80mg/day.
 Its also a great source of beta-carotene.

-Amaranth has lots of manganese, important for the nervous system.
-Its also great for magnesium - which is often under supplied and taken in supplements, as well as phosphorous and iron.
+Amaranth has lots of manganese and is also a source for magnesium - which is often under supplied and taken in supplements, as well as phosphorous and iron.

-Bitter foods aid digestion and are frequently nutrient dense - like the beets, kale, and spicy ones like rocket.
-Bitterness can be associated with triggering bile production of the liver, leading to greater absorption of vitamins A, D, E, and K.
+Bitter foods are frequently nutrient dense - like the beets, kale, and spicy ones like rocket.

 These interactive effects are one thing that make the science of nutrition quite complex, but good principles, like including diversity in our eating, fruit, veg, and microgreens!
 Are great guiding ideas to eat by!